-The Meritorious Fourth Degree is the highest degree of the knights of Peter Claver, Inc. members of the Fourth Degree Knights are addressed as “Sir Knight” and members of the Fourth Degree Ladies are addressed as “Gracious Lady.”
+The Meritorious Fourth Degree is the highest degree bestowed upon members of the Knights of Peter Claver, Inc. Members of the Fourth Degree Knights are addressed as “Sir Knight”.
+Members of the Ladies of Grace are addressed as “Gracious Lady.”
 At the present time, there are approximately 1,025 Sir Knights and 1,800 Gracious Ladies throughout the Order.

 The need for a meritorious degree was first considered in 1917, and the Fourth Degree Knights were established in 1926.
-The Fourth Degree Ladies of Grace were authorized in 1979, and the first Ladies of Grace Chapters were established in February, 1981.
-Today, there are 49 Assemblies and 50 Chapters throughout the United States.
+The Fourth Degree Ladies of Grace were authorized in 1979, and the first Ladies of Grace Chapter was established in February, 1981.
+Today, there are 49 Assemblies and 50 Chapters active throughout the United States.

 The local units are comprised of Fourth Degree Grand Assemblies and Fourth Degree Ladies of Grace Grand Chapters.
-Each Assembly and Chapter is led by Navigator.
-Other elected Assembly and Chapter officers include the Captain, Comptroller, Purser, Scribe, Steward, Pilot and Sentinels.
-Assembly and Chapter officers are properly addressed by using the title “faithful” (e.g., Faithful Navigator).
+Each Assembly and Chapter is led by the Navigator.
+Other elected Assembly and Chapter officers includes the Captain, Comptroller, Purser, Scribe, Steward, Pilot, Inner Sentinel and Outer Sentinel.
+Assembly and Chapter officers are properly addressed by using the title “Faithful” (e.g., Faithful Navigator).
 Unlike Councils and Courts, there is only one (1) Assembly and Chapter for any given metropolitan area.
-Each Assembly and Chapter is numbered by the order in which they chartered into the order, and are named by the local membership.
+Each Assembly and Chapter is numbered by the order in which they chartered into the order, and are named by the local membership upon establishment.

 Only Fourth Degree Knights may purchase the full regalia and join the Assembly’s Honor Guard.
-The Honor Guard is the most visible arm of the Knights, as they are often seen parades and other events wearing their colorful regalia.
-Official dress for the Honor Guard wears a black tuxedo, plain white shirt, Black bow tie, baldric, chapeau, cape, sword and white gloves.
+The Honor Guard is the most visible arm of the Knights of Peter Claver, as they are often seen in parades and other events wearing their colorful regalia.
+The official dress for the Guards of Honor is to wear a black tuxedo, plain white shirt, black bow tie, baldric, chapeau with plume, cape, sword, white gloves and lapel pin.

-Among the many charitable works of the Meritorious Fourth Degree Knights of Peter Claver is the Advance Leadership Committee (A.L.C.), to publicize the works of the Meritorious Fourth Degree.
+Among the many charitable works of the Meritorious Fourth Degree Knights of Peter Claver is the Advance Leadership Committee (A.L.C.), to publicize the works of the Meritorious Fourth Degree, and the Vocations committee, to energize membership in support of the evangelization and ongoing efforts of the clergy.

 Among the many charitable works of the Meritorious Fourth Degree and Ladies of Grace Division are “Educate the Religious” and “Partners in Education” projects adopted by the Ladies of Grace Division.